zappar-xr/zapbox-xr-sdk/README.md

 We will be making signficant improvements to the quality of the experience and also addressing wider ecosystem questions (such as how third-party apps could integrate with a future "Zapbox Hub" app) which will require apps to update the version of their SDK for compatibility.

-Therefore we have decided to introduce an expiry date for these early access SDKs to ensure users will get a consistent experience as we get closer to a full "consumer" release.
+Therefore we have decided to introduce an expiry date for these early access SDKs to ensure users will get a consistent experience as we continue to grow the number of new users coming to Zapbox.
 We'll ensure the update process will be seemless for developers and will post updated SDKs well in advance of the expiration date.